eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

   * *Processing thread*: in charge of processing the messages received from the *Clients*.
   * *Heartbeat thread* in charge of handling reliability with the *Clients*.

-* **Transport Layer**: is a transport specific class which manages the sessions established between the *Agent* and the *Clients*.
+* **Transport Layer**: is a transport-specific class which manages the sessions established between the *Agent* and the *Clients*.
 This class inherits from the *Server* interface.
 * **Platform Layer**: is a platform-specific class which implements the sending and receiving functions for a given transport in a given platform.
-It should be noted that it is the only class which has platform dependencies.
+It should be noted that it is the only class that has platform dependencies.

 UDP Server Example
 ^^^^^^^^^^^^^^^^^^